kwhms/kwhms.github.io/fiction_flash_reedsy/fiction_prompt461_ai/README.md

 3. Using only dialogue, depict a conversation between a non-human entity and a human being about what it means to tell a story, or to be alive.
 4. One character is an artificial intelligence.
 The other is a human being.
 Your reader must struggle to tell which is which.
 5. Write a story that includes the line “Are you real?” or “Who are you?”

+# Queen Victoria
+In this flash fiction (barely 1k words) I chose prompt 5 and played with these themes:
+1. What is intelligence?
+2. How do we measure intelligence?
+Diplomas and awards?
+3. So much depends on the inputs - how good are we/AI at collecting the inputs?
+What are our perceptions?
+4. How do we treat family vs strangers vs artificial entities?
+5. Sibling dynamics.
+6. What is a most common human fear?
+Public speaking.
+7. Words as defense and weapons, shield and sword.
+8. Are we all victims?